samholbrook2158/frogPrince/README.md

 ## Information

-Views folder holds html files that, public/css folder is all the css files.
+Views folder holds html files that are ejs file format (embedded javascript), public/css folder is all the css files.
 Main javascript files are in main folder.